 The number of genes — discrete units of hereditary information consisting of unique DNA code — found within all North American bald eagles represents their total genetic diversity.

 Our eagle example also demonstrates another aspect of diversity.
 The Pacific Northwest represents a unique ecosystem.
 The Gulf Coast of Florida is another unique ecosystem with different characteristics.
-Having a rich variety of ecosystems, what biologists call ecosystem diversity, constitutes another important level of biodiversity.
+Having a rich variety of natural habitats or ecosystems, what biologists call ecosystem diversity, constitutes another important level of biodiversity.